Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Introduction

-Taken together, ours theoretical results characterize identification, estimation, and inference for the BATEC when this causal parameter is analyzed using univariate distance-based local polynomial regression methods in BD designs.
-As discussed in Section \ref{sec: Estimation and Inference}, our findings also inform practice, and suggest new ``regularized'' estimation and inference distance-based methods when specific information about the geometry of the assignment boundary $\B$ is readily available.
-In addition, Section \ref{sec: Numerical Results} presents a small simulation study demonstrating the finite-sample properties of the distance-based methods, employing data generating process calibrated using the real-world dataset from \cite{LondonoVelezRodriguezSanchez_2020_AEJ}, who analyzed the Colombian governmental post-secondary education subsidy, \textit{Ser Pilo Paga} (SPP).
-These numerical results are obtained using our companion software \texttt{R} package \texttt{rd2d} (\url{https://rdpackages.github.io/rd2d}); see \cite{Cattaneo-Titiunik-Yu_2025_rd2d} for more discussion.
+Our theoretical results characterize identification, estimation, and inference for the BATEC, both pointwise and uniformly over $\B$, when this causal parameter is estimated using univariate distance-based (isotropic) local polynomial regression methods.
+As discussed in Section \ref{sec: Estimation and Inference}, these findings also inform empirical practice by motivating new ``regularized'' distance-based estimation and inference procedures when additional information about the geometry of the assignment boundary $\B$ is available.
+Section \ref{sec: Numerical Results} presents numerical evidence based on the dataset of \cite{LondonoVelezRodriguezSanchez_2020_AEJ}, illustrating the finite-sample performance of the proposed methods.

+The supplemental appendix further extends the distance-based framework to policy-relevant functionals of the BATEC: the \textit{Weighted Boundary Average Treatment Effect} (WBATE) and \textit{Largest Boundary Average Treatment Effect} (LBATE), as well as to fuzzy (imperfect treatment compliance) BD designs, covering fuzzy BATEC, fuzzy WBATE, and fuzzy LBATE estimands.
+Section \ref{sec: Extensions} summarizes these extensions and also discusses adjustments for pre-intervention covariates aimed at either improving efficiency or heterogeneity analysis.